ToxicFrog/doom-mods/gzap/doc/new-wads.md

 ### Overriding scanner behaviour

-Some wads contain items that gzArchipelago's automatic item classifier does not properly handle.
+Some wads contain items that UZArchipelago's automatic item classifier does not properly handle.
 For these, you can write a `GZAPRC` file defining how to handle them.
 All `GZAPRC` files, in any `pk3`, `wad`, or directory passed to uzdoom using `-file`, will be loaded.